 The stated mission of the ACCT is to assist in protecting vulnerable citizens.
 They do this through the collection and analysis of criminal history record information.
 From here, the ACCT determines if the applicant can provide services to at-risk groups.

 - Driving Related Crimes involving Substance Abuse

 Fingerprint Clearance Card Application Problems

-If an applicant is found to have a criminal history or they have been placed on the Child Protective Services Central Registry they will have to apply (and obtain) an exception (good cause or central registry) from the Arizona Board of Fingerprinting.
+Suppose an applicant is found to have a criminal history or they have been placed on the Child Protective Services Central Registry.
+In that case, they will have to apply (and obtain) an exception (good cause or central registry) from the Arizona Board of Fingerprinting.

 - What to do if your card is Suspended